 I began doing research on this place that seemed too surreal, the more people talked about it.
 Many locals would tell stories of how there are 6 points, it’s still a tiny fishing village, it is overall very untouched by modern amenities like wifi and even electricity can be scarce.
 I heard stories that many surfers from southern California wait for the perfect conditions to flock to Scorpion bay in an attempt to get these magical waves that allow you to surf for up to one minute if the conditions are right.

 Well with all these amazing stories, I knew I had to plan a trip.
 I had a local surfer/friend give me advice on what to expect, what waves to look for and which break to try.
 I did some of my own research but apart from finding some youtube videos, there is limited information on Bay.
-I decided to book my flight to Cabo and head out on a solo trip to find this infamous Scorpion Bay, with the help of PAYDAY NOW I was able to get the finances i needed for my trip and was on my way.
+I decided to book my flight to Cabo and head out on a solo trip to find this infamous Scorpion Bay.

 I flew into Cabo and after picking up my truck from my friend’s house, I headed to the local grocery store and stocked up on some basic supplies as I read that it is limited on what you can buy in town.
 I wasted no time and I began my 7 hour drive north up Baja California Sur.
 I had some basic directions from my friend on the towns I needed to pass to get there and off I went.
 I had been reassured by many of my friends that there were no concerns of me driving alone on this adventure.
 It also helped that I speak Spanish so I knew that at least I could clearly communicate with the locals.